NCAR/obs2ioda/obs2ioda-v2/README.md

 The PFUNIT library is now installed and ready for use.
 ---

+## Writing Unit Tests
+### pFUnit
+`pFUnit` is a Fortran testing framework that allows you to write and run unit tests for your Fortran code.
+The framework uses a interface that is looks like a mix of the `googletest` and `pytest` testing frameworks.
+Tests are are marked with `@Test` and can be run with the `pfunit.x` executable.

 ## caveate

 NetCDF-Fortran interface does not allow reading/writing NF90_STRING, so ``station_id`` and ``variable_names`` are still